mhk42/is117-gittest-real/answers/question-09.md

-mkdir foldername creates a new directory.
+mkdir foldername creates a new directory with the specified name in your current location.